byui-cit/learning-modules/modules/html/block-inline/prepare1.md

 Let's create a CSS file.
 Create a folder at the same level as our HTML file and call it styles.
 Within that folder, let's create a styles.css file.
 Open that styles.css in the editor.
 (Again, if you already have this CSS file you can just add to it.)

 Our page has some elements that are inline and some that are block.
-The a tags and the img tag are inline elements.
-That is why the nav links line up on after another.
-If we had two images with smaller width next to each other they would line up next to each other as well.
+The img and a tags are inline elements.
+That is why the nav links line up one after another on one line.
+If we had two images with smaller width next to each other they would also line up next to each other as well.
 Let's add another image and give them a small width so you can see that.
 Copy and paste the img tag so you have two of the same image.

 ```html
 <main>